-Roderick is a 2011 alumna of the College of Charleston where she majored in Religious Studies.
+Roderick is a 2011 alumna of the College of Charleston and recently returned to pursue a Master of Public Administration.

-After many years with Trident United Way's 2-1-1 Hotline, Sonia is now the Outreach Coordinator with Palmetto Project.
+After many years with Trident United Way's 2-1-1 Hotline, Sonia is now the Associate Director of Programs with Palmetto Project.
 Sonia's main priority is managing a statewide network of enrollment assisters who help people sign up for marketplace health insurance provided by the Affordable Care Act.

-She also volunteers as the Chair of the Lowcountry Affiliate of the SC Association of Volunteer Administrators, where they help those who manage volunteers with their professional development and network with other volunteer resource managers.
-Sonia graduated from the University of Manchester, England with a degree in Economics and Government and she is currently enrolled in Limestone College's MBA program.
+Sonia graduated from the University of Manchester, England with a degree in Economics and Government, Limestone College with an MBA.
 Her passion and enthusiasm to help others is first and foremost in her work in the community!

 Joselyn Johnson is a Charleston native with a passion for serving her community.
 She holds a BS in Entertainment Business from Full Sail University.
 Johnson started her career in human services as an AmeriCorps member serving in Trident United Way's Financial Stability Project.
 Her service term opened the doors for various opportunities within Trident United Way that prepared her for her current role as the AmeriCorps Program Manager for the organization.